Best Medium Alternatives in 2026

 1. Earning on Medium

-One of the biggest reasons writers are leaving Medium is money.
+One of the biggest reasons writers are leaving Medium is money, that is the amount of money they can potentially make by writing on Medium.
 Many writers who were earning hundreds of dollars per month feel their earnings have dropped sharply, even when publishing at the same pace.

-Medium changed its Partner Program several times throughout 2025 and into early 2026, which changed how its “Boost” feature and external traffic factor into the payouts writers on the platform receive.
+Medium changed its Partner Program several times throughout 2025 and into early 2026.
+This changed how its “Boost” feature and external traffic factor into the payouts that writers on the platform receive.

-While some changes aimed to crack down on platform spam and reward quality writing, many legitimate writers found themselves earning far less for the same effort as before the changes.
+While some changes aimed to crack down on spam on Medium and reward quality writing, many legitimate writers found themselves earning far less for the same effort as before the changes.

 2. The paywall limits your reach